Quick Answer

 - Untreated bacterial: Can remain contagious for up to 10–14 days.

-- Glandular fever: Contagious for weeks to months — see a doctor.
+- Glandular fever: Contagious for weeks to months.
+See a GP.

 That sandpaper throat.
 The fever that crept in overnight.
-And now the very practical question: am I contagious?
-Can you go to work, send the kids to school, or is everyone around you at risk?
+Then the practical question: is it contagious?
+Can someone with symptoms go to work, send children to school, or are people nearby at risk?

-These are the questions this article answers - clearly, with guidance from AHPRA-registered GPs.
-The rules differ significantly depending on whether you have viral or bacterial tonsillitis, and as of February 2026, the guidance below reflects current Australian clinical practice.
+This article answers those questions with guidance from AHPRA-registered GPs.
+The rules differ depending on whether tonsillitis is viral or bacterial.
+As of February 2026, the guidance below reflects current Australian clinical practice.

 What is Tonsillitis?

-Tonsillitis is inflammation of the tonsils - the two oval-shaped lymph tissue pads sitting either side of the back of your throat.
-They're your immune system's first checkpoint for inhaled and swallowed pathogens.
-When they become infected themselves, you get tonsillitis.
+Tonsillitis is inflammation of the tonsils: the two oval-shaped lymph tissue pads on either side of the back of the throat.
+They are the immune system's first checkpoint for inhaled and swallowed pathogens.
+When they become infected, the result is tonsillitis.

-It's one of the most common infections presenting to Australian GPs, particularly in children aged 5-15,though adults get it too.
-According to a review published in American Family Physician, the vast majority of tonsillitis cases are viral.
-Group A Streptococcus (bacterial) accounts for 15-30% in children and 5-15% in adults.
+It is one of the most common infections seen by Australian GPs, particularly in children aged 5–15, though adults get it too.
+According to a review published in American Family Physician,1 the vast majority of tonsillitis cases are viral.
+Group A Streptococcus (bacterial) accounts for 15–30% in children and 5–15% in adults.

 Common symptoms

-Sore or scratchy throat, pain when swallowing, red or swollen tonsils (sometimes with white or yellow patches), fever, swollen tender lymph nodes in the neck, headache, fatigue, bad breath, and in children - stomach pain or vomiting.
-In severe cases, a muffled "hot potato" voice and difficulty opening the mouth can develop, which needs same-day medical attention.
+Sore or scratchy throat, pain when swallowing, red or swollen tonsils (sometimes with white or yellow patches), fever, swollen tender lymph nodes in the neck, headache, fatigue, bad breath, and in children, stomach pain or vomiting.
+In severe cases, a muffled "hot potato" voice and difficulty opening the mouth can develop.
+That needs same-day medical attention.

 Is Tonsillitis Contagious?

-The degree of contagiousness depends on what's causing it, what stage of illness you're at, and how close you are to others.
-One nuance worth knowing: if someone catches the same pathogen from you, they won't necessarily develop the same symptoms.
+How contagious someone is depends on the cause, how far the illness has progressed, and how close contact is with others.
+One nuance worth knowing: if someone catches the same pathogen, they won't necessarily develop the same symptoms.
 One person gets full tonsillitis; another just gets a stuffy nose.

 What is the Incubation Period for Tonsillitis?

 The incubation period is the time between exposure to the pathogen and when symptoms appear.
-This matters because during the tail end of this window, you're already contagious - before you feel a thing.
+During the tail end of this window, someone can already be contagious before they feel unwell.

 | Type | Incubation Period | Contagious Before Symptoms? |